Software Development

 • In most cases you (as the company who is funding the eligible project) will hold the right to make an R&D claim but there are some exceptions.

-• If you are a loss-making company that is subcontracting a large portion of your development, you may be subject to a recent PAYE cap that introduced by HMRC as an anti-abuse measure.
+• If you are a loss-making company that is subcontracting a large portion of your development to a connected company, you may be subject to a recent PAYE cap that introduced by HMRC as an anti-abuse measure.
 Read more about this topic here.

 You can read more about the topic of subcontracted R&D in our article: R&D Claims, Subcontractors and Externally Provided Workers.